grafana/grafana-plugin-examples/examples/app-with-scenes-llm/README.md

-# Grafana Scenes App Plugin example
+# Grafana Scenes App Plugin LLM example

-This example demonstrates how to build a basic app plugin using @grafana/scenes framework.
+This example demonstrates how to build a basic app plugin using @grafana/scenes framework that integrates with Grafana's large language model API.

 ## What are Grafana app plugins?